 - Muffins need an initial, very hot blast in the oven.
 This creates steam that will raise those muffin tops right up from the inside out.
 Then you need to turn them down after 5 minutes so that the insides cook through more gently.
 That’s my temperature trick and it really works so don’t skip it!

 The easiest way to grate zucchini is to use the grating attachment that comes with a food processor.
 It makes short work of it and is done in seconds.
-If you don’t have a food processor simply use a cheese grater instead.
-I recommend using the side with the large shredding holes.
+If you don’t have a food processor simply use a box grater instead.
+I recommend using the side with the large round shredding holes.

 Vegan Zucchini MuffinsAuthor: